How Much Does It Cost to Build a Website for a Small Business

 Are there free website builders available?

-Yes—Google Sites, Wix free tier, Shopify starter tools, WordPress.com free plans, and GoDaddy free builders.
+Yes, Google Sites, Wix free tier, Shopify starter tools, WordPress.com free plans, and GoDaddy free builders.
 These work for very simple pages but are limited in branding, SEO control, and growth potential.
-Small businesses usually outgrow them quickly.
+Small businesses usually outgrow them quickly, especially in the UAE, where professional presence drives credibility.

 Plus Icon